 - Write articles for publication

-- Participate in a school-wide primary prevention program
+- Participate in school-wide primary prevention programs

 - Attend events such as: